 He was not yet too old.
 He was just in the middle of youth.
 He had to enjoy the life more and more.
 Then how he became old or aged?
 Yeah, I am father of over 50 and am I not older enough?
 The Hindu Tradition seeks the sons' shoulder when deceased is processed to the ghat, the riverbank where the cremation rituals take place.

 I was constantly watching the cheeta.
-I recalled some texts of the Bhagawat Geeta.
+I recalled 2:23 texts of the Bhagawat Geeta.
+The verse reads-